Watch Students At This Puerto Rican School Celebrate The Power Coming Back On After 112 Days

 Like 40% of Puerto Ricans, many of the school's teachers and students still don't have power in their homes.

-"The effort that our teachers and our students put through this is situation, it is amazing," Gómez said.
-"It's really amazing to see how teachers wake up every day to attend maybe 100 kids and when they return to their homes they don't have these services either."
+"The effort that our teachers and our students put through this situation — it is amazing," Gómez said.
+"It's really amazing to see how teachers wake up every day to attend maybe 100 kids, and when they return to their homes they don't have these services either."

 Nidhi Prakash is a reporter for BuzzFeed News and is based in New York